calvernaz/gm/README.md

 ### Build

 `go run make.go`

 ### Use

+Add a repository:

+`gm add ~/repositories/gocv.io/x/gocv`

+Then, check your configuration:

+`gm config -p` // -p means pretty print

+Then trigger an update for the repositories

+`gm update`

+You can also delete a repository

+`gm delete gocv`

 ## When to use it

 I did it to scratch my itch, while working with many small repositories for the same project I had to keep updating them individually, that was tedious and easy to lose track.